brandonvas97/flask_angular_api/README.md

 This project needs docker to be executed, you can download it from: https://www.docker.com/

 # BUILD DOCKER IMAGE
-Once you have installed docker in your PC open the terminal in this root of the project and use this command:
+Once you have installed docker in your PC, open the terminal in this root of the project and use this command:

 docker-compose build --no-cache